Ingredients & Suppliers

 Beef

 All of our beef comes from the UK and Ireland, from cows reared outside on grass.
 All of our Beef comes from approved farms, which means the farms are all monitored independently to check animal welfare standards, food safety, traceability and environmental protection.
-For our meals with diced beef, we use silverside and top rump.
+In all the recipes that contain diced beef, we use top rump.

 Chicken